International Students - FAQs

 Q: What should I do if I have more questions?

-A: We understand that you may have additional questions about your F1 visa, I-20, travel and more. you may schedule an appointment with an International Student Advisor, see our International Student Advising Options.
+A: We understand that you may have additional questions about your F1 visa, I-20, traveling and more.
+You may schedule an appointment with an International Student Advisor, see our International Student Advising Options.
 We are available, Monday through Friday from 8am to 5pm.
 Click here to to contact us.
 Click here to sign up for one of our upcoming webinar events.

 Pre-Completion OPT